 LCRA continues to provide funding for the projects endorsed by local bishops and religious community superiors in Lithuania and its diaspora since 1961.
 These projects include spirituality and religious educational programs of parishes and dioceses.
-Support to Catholic media, leadership training programs in parishes and dioceses, youth camp programs (In 2019 LCRA supported 43 camps) where children were spiritually strengthened and inspired during the summer.
+Support to Catholic media, leadership training programs in parishes and dioceses, youth camp programs where children were spiritually strengthened and inspired during the summer.
 Direct support for elderly through programs and for the disaster relief.
-In 2019 LCRA supported 273 projects.
+In 2021 LCRA supported 161 project.
 Follow the projects carried out by the LCRA on Facebook and get the latest news by subscribing through our website.
 We invite you to participate with your donations, prayers, or any acts of kindness to Catholic outreach projects sponsored by the LCRA to bring Christian values into the lives of others.
 In a picture gallery below you can view the recent projects supported by Lithuanian Catholic Religious Aid, Inc.

 Betzata Community Mission is to build a community-based living community with people with disabilities that will be an open reception / meeting place for anyone with or without disabilities to cultivate their gifts and share them.

 A community that would become a place for personal change and a testimony to the value of each person to society.
 LCRA is a proud sponsor of Betzata community.